Getting started with Flex CLI

 If you're seeing

-flex-cli: command not found error on Windows and you
+flex-cli: command not found error and you installed

 yarn global binto see the global bin path

 For a step-by-step guide with screenshots, have a look at this blog post: 'yarn global add' command does not work on Windows

 - Open your shell configuration file.
 If you are using zsh, it will